Legal NoticesDownload this as a PDF

 - visits to and use of the TaxCalc website (e.g. browser type and version, operating system, referral source, length of visit, page views and website navigation paths, etc.)

-- third parties who have advised that they are authorised to share your personal data with us (subject to ASPL’s confidence that they are compliant with the GDPR in doing so).
+- third parties who have advised that they are authorised to share your personal data with us (subject to ASPL’s confidence that they are compliant with the GDPR and the DPA18 in doing so).

 2 HOW WE USE PERSONAL DATA

 2.1 Certain personal data, such as names, contact details and online identifiers, are required for us to supply products and services that you have requested, carry out an agreement with you or take any steps that you have requested.
-These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR.
+These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR and the DPA18.
 Examples of additional required uses of your personal data include:

 - licensing software products via the internet - in these instances, any information collected in this process will be transmitted over a secure connection to our servers

 - updating you as to the status of your order

 - alerting you to important product revisions or updates to an ASPL product/service you have purchased, normally via email or the TaxCalc application (please note that it is not possible to opt out of these ‘service level’ communications)